Vegosvar/Vegosvar/README.md

 Requires MongoDB 3.0+

 ## Install

+Clone repository `git clone https://github.com/Vegosvar/Vegosvar`

 Run `npm install`

 Copy config.default.js to config.js.

 Then run ``gulp`` to run the local server.

-Optionally you can set up a proxy with `nginx` and run Vegosvar as a systemd service.
+Optionally you can set up a proxy with `nginx` and run Vegosvar as a `systemd` service.

 ## Configure